School of Social Work resources

 More information about the Child Welfare Stipend Program is available online.

-For questions, contact Naomi Reddish, Child Welfare Stipend Program coordinator, at firstname.lastname@example.org
+For questions about the program or to receive the link to the online application, contact Naomi Reddish, Child Welfare Stipend Program coordinator, at email@example.com.

 Established in 2013 by Sally Jo Beverly (B.S.W.
 ‘62, M.S.W.
 ‘64) and the Beverly family, the David P. Beverly Memorial Scholarship was created to help VCU School of Social Work students focusing on community action and organization.
 David Beverly (M.S.W.
 ‘64), received his D.S.W. from Catholic University in 1971 and joined the VCU School of Social Work faculty in 1973, serving as the B.S.W.
 Program director and later as an associate professor.
 He retired in 1992 as an emeriti faculty member.
 He authored multiple articles and influenced many social work students in their studies and careers.
 Beverly was deeply committed to the principles of the school’s curriculum and social justice issues, specifically civil rights.